-To be clear, the growth targets established for our performance-based equity grants are just one of a number of different, yet complementary performance metrics utilized by the Company in its efforts to design an overall compensation program that is appropriately balanced and furthers its underlying aims.
-For example, the Company's performance-based compensation program also incorporates the ambitious short and long-term operating targets that underlie the Company's annual cash incentive compensation program and long-term aspirations for strategic growth.
+To be clear, the adjusted EBITDA target established for our annual equity grants is just one of a number of different, yet complementary performance metrics utilized by the Company in its efforts to design an overall compensation program that is appropriately balanced and furthers its underlying aims.
+For example, the Company's performancebased compensation program also incorporates the ambitious short and long-term operating targets that underlie the Company's annual cash incentive compensation program and long-term aspirations for strategic growth.